 I accuse Rand of moral bias.
-Moral bias is when a moral ideal seems so obvious, so amazing, so glittering, so virtuous, and one has decided they have all the tools they need to understand reality already, that it shuts down curiosity into the value of other ideas or ways of being.
+Moral bias is when a moral ideal (a code or standard of behaviors outlining ideal human behavior) seems so obvious, so amazing, so glittering, so virtuous, and one has decided they have all the tools they need to understand reality already, that it shuts down curiosity into the value of other ideas or ways of being.

 Who am I?
 I’m Amber.
 I was an Objectivist for about 10 years.
 People in older and quasi-famous Objectivist circles know me and have described me as “one of the smartest people around.”
 I realized Objectivism was failing me in about my late 20s and started to look for other and better answers.
 I wrote the book Towards Liberalism: A Challenge to Objectivist Ethics, which I am re-writing as The Moral Bias of Objectivism: How Moral Ideals Cloud Objectivity, after I had had it with the narcissistic abuse, gaslighting and manipulation that people in Objectivist circles routinely dish out.

 I am now most known for my child development work.
 I am “The Observant Mom.”
 I document the age-related “stages” children go through.
 It is times when children act up at fairly predictable age-related times, but on the other side of this behavior is a burst of new mental ability.
 Their brain was going through an “upgrade.”
 You can see my work at www.theobservantmom.com.
-My work is quite popular, is used by tens of thousands each month, and I now easily have hundreds of notes from parents all over the world about how much my work helps them.
+My work is quite popular and is used by tens of thousands each month.
+I now easily have hundreds of notes from parents all over the world about how much my work helps them.

 My child development work made me doubt Rand big time.
 I’ve been told my book Misbehavior is Growth: An Observant Parent’s Guide to Three Year Olds gives one of the best refutations to blank slate theory out there.
 I outline the sections I challenge Rand in this book here: Ayn Rand Challenged in Misbehavior is Growth.
 And, yes.
 This issue matters profoundly.